SlotkinLab/slotkinlab.github.io/_pages/outreach.md

 </figure>
 Keith Slotkin is the lead-PI of this Outreach Project that is taught in ~10 schools per semester.
 The students grow EMS populations of Setaria and hunt for mutant plants!
 This project is a collaboration with the Danforth Center's amazing [Education Research and Outreach Lab](https://www.danforthcenter.org/our-work/education-outreach/) and is supported by an NSF's Understanding the Rules of Life grant.

-Here is a video I made introducing the project during the pandemic when I couldn't enter the classroom (inbed Slotkin Mutant Millets intro.mp4).

-Here is a teaching publication that hame come out of this program:
+Here is a teaching publication from this program:
 <figure>
   <a href="[https://mutantmillets.org](https://online.ucpress.edu/abt/article-abstract/83/5/311/117023/Exploring-Grass-Morphology-amp-Mutant-Phenotypes?redirectedFrom=fulltext)"><img src="MM paper.jpg"></a>
 </figure>